 Chefs are famous for being hot-headed, focused and disciplined.
-You might think that they don’t get nervous at interviews, but they do – just like the rest of us.
+You might think that they don’t get nervous at a chef interview, but they do – just like the rest of us.

 A chef interview is an interview with a difference.
 Each company or establishment will have its way of conducting their interviews, making the process slightly unpredictable.
 Some ask for a demonstration on the day; others don’t.
 Should you bring your chef whites, or go business casual?

 The whole process can seem like a minefield, especially for a chef just starting out in the industry.

 So, we have compiled this article of five easy steps you can take to ensure total confidence in your next chef interview.